User Account Control: Run all administrators in Admin Approval Mode

 This section describes features and tools that are available to help you manage this policy.

-A restart of the computer is required before this policy will be effective when changes to this policy are saved locally or distributed through Group Policy.
+The computer must be restarted before this policy is effective when changes to this policy are saved locally or distributed through Group Policy.

 All auditing capabilities are integrated in Group Policy.
-You can configure, deploy, and manage these settings in the Group Policy Management Console (GPMC) or Local Security Policy snap-in for a domain, site, or organizational unit (OU).
+You can configure, deploy, and manage these settings in the Group Policy Management Console or Local Security Policy snap-in for a domain, site, or organizational unit.

 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.

-This is the setting that turns UAC on or off.
-If this setting is disabled, UAC is not used, and any security benefits and risk mitigations that are dependent on UAC are not present on the computer.
+This setting turns on or turns off UAC.
+If this setting isn't turned on, UAC isn't used, and any security benefits and risk mitigations that are dependent on UAC aren't present on the computer.